pietroborrello/constantine/README.md

 4. automatically protect all the branches, loops and memory accesses that the profiling phase identified as secret dependent.
 5. produce a hardened binary.

+**NOTICE1**: Constantine protects only the branches, memory accesses and loops that observes being secret sensitive during the random-input profiling phase.
+A simple random testing is usually enough for cryptographic algorithms, but beware that if a branch/memory-access is not explored it will not be protected, even if potentially secret sensitive.
+Provide an actual test suite to constantine in case random testing is not effective in exploring program states.

+**NOTICE2**: All inputs are considered secret sensitive by default.
+Constantine observes input flowing trough explicit `read`, `pread` and `fread`.
+Add hooks in `./src/lib/dft/hook.c` in case this is not enough.

 Use `./constantine` for C sources and `./constantine++` for C++.

 ### example output: